alvarofernandezmalagon/TFM-Taxi-Fare-Prediction/README.md

 ## Data cleaning and Preparation (EDA)

 ### Description
-The main tasks during this phase were transforming data, dealing with missing values,filter outliers and strange values and visualizing raw data by plotting frequency.
+The main tasks during this phase were transforming data, dealing with missing values, filter outliers and strange values and visualizing raw data by plotting frequency.

 ### Notebooks used
 In this phase, several notebooks have been used, being these the following ones: